Scoliosis Treatment Clinic in Hoboken, NJ

+Scoliosis is a spinal curvature that runs sideways.
+Everyone’s spine has regular curvature, and from behind, the spine seems straight.
+It is most commonly detected in childhood or early adolescence.
 Scoliosis is a serious spinal condition that needs to be treated.
-Hudson Sport & Spine in Hoboken, NJ can assess scoliosis and create a custom treatment plan to make it more manageable.
-Make an appointment online or call us for more information.
+At Hudson Sport & Spine in Hoboken, NJ Dr. Todd Givens, DC, and his team can assess scoliosis and create a custom treatment plan to make it more manageable.
+For more information, contact us today or schedule an online appointment.
+We are conveniently located at 70 Hudson St Suite 2B, Hoboken, NJ 07030.

 Scoliosis is a condition of the spine.
 A normal spine has a curve like an S-shape when viewed from the side, curving inward at the neck area, outward at the upper back, and inward at the lower back.
 When viewed from the back, a normal spine is straight vertically.
 In someone with scoliosis, the spine curves sideways in a C-shape.
 There can also be an abnormal rotation or twist in the spine.
 This can be noticed if a person has a slight lean when standing.
 You may also notice one shoulder or hip is higher than the other, one shoulder blade appears larger, ribs stand out more on one side than the other, or back pain.
 Scoliosis can be structural (permanent and involves both a curve and rotation) or nonstructural (temporary and involves only a curve).
 There are different types of scoliosis.